 7. Chinese Temples

 There are many Chinese temples in Kuching, but Tua Pek Kong Temple is the most beautiful temple on the corner near the junction of Wayang Street and the Kuching Waterfront.
 You can’t miss it.
 One-ish blocks away and much smaller, is Hong San Si ( 5, Wayang St) , a Hokkien temple both, architecturally striking and spiritually intriguing.
-Go inside and look around by its dried fountains and you might just find good luck turtles with their backs painted in gold!
+Go inside and look around by its dried fountains.
+I’m not sure why they have turtles in them, but they do.

 8. Kubah National Park